 Customs Law and Tariff Solutions

-Expert legal counsel on customs regulations, tariff matters and trade law.
+Expert legal counsel on customs regulations, tariff matters and trade.

 Practice Areas

-CBP has proposed a claims process importers must follow to receive tariff refunds.
-We can assess what you are owed and file the claim.
+CBP has proposed a claims process importers must follow to receive IEEPA tariff refunds.
+With our customs brokerage and legal expertise we can assess what you are owed and file the claim.

 News